 Cells that are transfected with a β-gal based vector or primary cells taken from mice harboring a β-gal transgene, can be stained for β-galactosidase.

-Remove cells from cell culture incubator and allow to equilibrate to room temperature
+Remove cells from cell culture incubator and allow to equilibrate to room temperature.

 Remove growth medium and wash with ice cold 1X PBS twice.